mcfx/musiclib/README.md

 Then install the following python packages using pip: `pip3 install mutagen flask flask-sqlalchemy marshmallow-sqlalchemy pymysql mysql-connector chardet pillow pyacoustid`.

-Create a database in your MySQL server, initialize the database with [musiclib.sql](musiclib.sql).
+Create a database in your MariaDB server, initialize the database with [musiclib.sql](musiclib.sql).
 Fill the information in config.py (rename from config_sample.py).

 If you want the AcoustID feature, download fpcalc from https://acoustid.org/chromaprint, and put it info $PATH.